aharonwsmith/google-homepage/README.md

 This is my attempt to remake the Google homepage.

+I am missing 2 elements:  how to have the microphone icon show in the "search bar" and how to get the footer to stay at the bottom.

 This is designed to showcase my skills in HTML and CSS

 This assignment comes from The Odin Project, a free and useful place to build your development skills.